lix-it/api-docs/source/includes/_account.md

 ## Connections

-This endpoint retrieves the connections for the viewerId.
+This endpoint retrieves the connections for the viewer_id.

 <aside class="notice">
 In order to retrieve connections for your account you need to have your LinkedIn account connected to your Lix account using the Lix extension.